gracehoober/express-jobly/readme.md

 # Jobly - Back-end API in Node.js/Express and PostgreSQL

 ## Description:
 - Jobly is a fullstack application with the back-end structure provided in this repository.
+To view the front-end please see the react-jobly repository pinned to my profile.
-- Visit the deployed application: [Jobly App](#) <!-- Add deployment link here -->
+- To see a demo of the application visit: https://www.loom.com/share/560f21a16f2e4df7ad0395f38a459d0a
 - The Jobly backend is built in Node.js and Express, serving as a pure API application.
 - It handles values from query strings or a JSON body and returns JSON responses.
 - Implements authentication and authorization functions using JWT tokens.